 Generally speaking you can use a VoIP phone with any provider.
 The cost of the VoIP handset (the physical phone) can run from around $50 on the low end to several hundred dollars if you want additional features such as a screen for video calls.
 Since the VoIP phone system is hosted on the internet, there are no installation or maintenance costs.

 Traditional Business Phone Systems

 With a traditional business phone system you will either have individual phone lines or a Private Branch Exchange (PBX) system.
 The PBX system is what brings functionality like call transfer, intercom, call Q’ing, group ringing, phone directory etc. to a traditional phone system.

-Traditional phone lines average around $35 to $45 per month per line, and the cost for handsets is similar to that of VoIP handsets.
-If you want the additional features mentioned above, then the PBX system hardware can run into the thousands of dollars.
-If you use a PBX system, you will also need to factor in the cost of having an expert install and maintain that system.
+Traditional phone lines average around $50 to $100 per month per line, after taxes and fees, and the cost for handsets is similar to that of VoIP handsets.
+If you want the additional features mentioned above, then the PBX system hardware can run into the thousands of dollars, especially when you factor in the cost of having an expert install and maintain that system.
 Also note that not all landline service providers offer PBX hardware, as is the case with Verizon.

 Traditional small business phone systems have historically had a large advantage over VoIP phones from a call quality standpoint.
-However, due to increases in internet speeds and technology innovation among VoIP service providers, this is no longer the case for most users.
+However, due to increases in internet speeds and technology innovation among VoIP service providers, this is no longer the case.